drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 > then the test administrator will write down "No Name" in the name
 > blank.
 >
-> After the test administer record the information about the
+> After the test administrator record the information about the
-> participant's name the administer will ask the participant to point
+> participant's name the administrator will ask the participant to point
 > the first column of letters and say the name.
 If the participant
 > cannot say the name, he or she can say "I don't know," skip the
 > letter, and proceed to name the next letter.
 If the participant says